 Essex & Suffolk Water, who own and manage Abberton Reservoir, have noticed a rapid reduction in the abundance of submerged plant life in the reservoir close to where Layer Brook flows in.
 Investigations have so far failed to explain the loss of plant life but have identified an increased build-up of sediment from Layer Brook.

-The Topsoil project aims to bring greater certainty to the sources and effects of sedimentation in the reservoir (Link to Google Maps).
+The Topsoil project aims to bring greater certainty to the sources and effects of sedimentation in the reservoir.
+Take a look on Google Maps

 Abberton reservoir is not only an important public water supply within Essex, it is also an important wildlife site and has been designated as a Site of Special Scientific Interest (SSSI) for overwintering birds.

 The suspicion is that sedimentation in the reservoir is reducing the areas available for aquatic plants to grow.
 If true then this is an important issue as a lack of plant life will reduce the food availability for the wildfowl that use this site and make it such an important SSSI.

 An important aspect of this project is to keeping soil on arable fields and out of watercourses.

 Sediment is what soil is called once it enters the water system.
 Valuable soil is continually being lost from arable fields, which is bad for farmers and bad for the environment.
 It is said that soil 1mm of soil takes around 1000 years to develop, so keeping it where it can be used to grow crops and provide valuable habitat is common sense!